List of Countries That Allow Dual Citizenship 2025

 Drawbacks of US Dual Citizenship

-You may face double taxation if your other country does not have a tax agreement with the United States.
-U.S. citizens are required to pay taxes in the U.S. regardless of where they live.
-For example, even if you reside in the Cayman Islands for 10 years, you still have to pay taxes in the U.S.
+Additionally, dual citizens may be subject to double taxation if their other country does not have a tax treaty with the United States.
+The U.S. taxes its citizens on their worldwide income, regardless of residency.
+For example, even if you live in the Cayman Islands for 10 years, you are still required to file U.S. taxes.

 The Easiest Way to Get Dual Citizenship